tliron/turandot/examples/self-contained/README.md

 This example demonstrates how a container image can be included as an artifact within a CSAR.

-Follow the [quickstart guide](../../QUICKSTART-SELF-CONTAINED.md) for complete instructions on how to deploy it.
+Follow the [tutorial](../../TUTORIAL-SELF-CONTAINED.md) for complete instructions on how to deploy it.